 Humans are funny creatures.
 We’re built for communication.
 Everything from barely detectable physical responses to our incredibly complex language skills makes us giant communication machines.

 Use these magnificent skills to your advantage and share reasons and expectations with your family.
 Now, notice I said ‘reasons’ first.
-There are so many times where I expect my kids or my partner to know why I’m doing something (or why I’m asking them to do something).
+There are so many times when I expect my kids or my partner to know why I’m doing something (or why I’m asking them to do something).

 To me, it always seems obvious but that’s because I’m in my own head.
 I’m living these reasons constantly.
 Other people- with other thought patterns- aren’t going to automatically know your reasons for living a certain way.